BookingSync/bookingsync-api-docs/content/reference/endpoints/special_offers.md

 ## Overview

-This resource represents Special Offers which are the Rental's price (as `initial_price` in [Booking](/reference/endpoints/Bookings/)) modifiers, making it possible to provide special discounts during certain period..
+This resource represents Special Offers which are the Rental's price (as `initial_price` in [Booking](/reference/endpoints/Bookings/)) modifiers, making it possible to provide special discounts during certain periods.

 ### Parameters
 <ul class="nav nav-pills" role="tablist">